-Eva Szabó is a young Jewish immigrant from Hungary who goes undercover at the Ford Rouge Assembly plant to expose the company's campaign of anti-union violence.
-Her boss, private investigator Elizabeth Waters, infiltrates Detroit's pro-Nazi, Christian nationalist fifth column groups.
-Police detective Clarence Brown, now part of a segregated squad of Black officers, uncovers a conspiracy to ignite racial violence across the city.
-And Detroit police detective sergeant Denny Rankin seeks the links between them all to atone for his part in Detroit's widespread corruption scandals.
+Eva Szabó, a young immigrant, goes undercover at the Ford Rouge Assembly plant to expose the company's illegal campaign of anti-union violence.
+Her boss, private investigator Elizabeth Waters, infiltrates Detroit's pro-Nazi, Christian nationalist fifth columnists.
+Police Detective Clarence Brown, part of a segregated squad of Black officers, uncovers a deadly conspiracy to ignite racial violence.
+And Detective Sergeant Denny Rankin seeks the links between them all to atone for his part in Detroit's widespread corruption scandals.

 The Arsenal of Deceit recreates a rich historical period with chilling parallels to our own time.

 "The Arsenal of Deceit" by Donald Levin is a compelling novel set in Detroit, USA.
 It's the year 1941 and America is within a blink of entering World War II by declaring war on the Empire of Japan following the attack on Pearl Harbor.
 Eva Szabó is a Hungarian immigrant, who fled along with her father, Lazlo, and stepbrother to America after her mother was killed during the White Terror in Hungary.
 Eva, who worked as a clerk at Ford Assembly Plant Hospital was an undercover spy for Elizabeth Waters, a private investigator.
 Her job was to unearth the company's illegal anti-union activities and instigated violence against union organizers.
 The report would eventually be handed to the National Labor Relations Board.